NuMellow/theMoFactory/hardware/v2/README.md

 ## Backplate.stl
 - added screw holes in the backplate
-- Added additional hole for ventilation and reaching batteries on/off switch
+- Added additional hole for ventilation and reaching battery's on/off switch

 ## Faceplate.stl
 - indented slots for button circuit boards